OWASP/www-event-2024-Global-AppSec-Lisbon/pages/exhibitor-details.md

 + [Book your hotel room](https://www.hyatt.com/en-US/group-booking/LISHR/G-YAAA) ASAP
 + [A/V equipment rental](mailto:sandra.rodrigues@avk.pt)
 + [Furniture Rental](https://eventorders.com/product-category/global-appsec-lisbon-2024-g90fw2d/)
 + [Shipping to and from the event](mailto:helder.marques@rangel.com) Rangel suggests shipping as early as possible.
-They do not charge pre-show storage fees and prefer to have the goods at their location rather than in courier companies without any possible communication, as sometimes shipping from outside the EU or Portugal can be tricky.
+They do not charge pre-show storage fees and prefer to have the goods at their location rather than with courier companies without any possible communication, as sometimes shipping from outside the EU or Portugal can be tricky.
 + Lead Scanner - more details to follow
 + Exhibitor check-in & set-up Wednesday, June 26, 4pm
 + Exhibitor tear-down Friday, June 28, 5pm